Former Employee Benefits

 - You are working with an employer with another Reciprocal Fund to eventually combine service credits for a reciprocal retirement annuity benefit in the future.

-- You a former employee who is vested and is electing a Deferred Retirement Annuity.
+- You are a former employee who is vested and is electing a Deferred Retirement Annuity.

 - You are a former employee who is not vested, but have not withdrawn your contributions.
 If you are a non-vested inactive and you are not considering a return to Cook County or Reciprocal employment, it is recommended that you contact us and apply for a refund.